Wednesday, January 8, 2025

 Part 4: MISSY WOODS: FORENSIC DNA FRAUD IN COLORADO

-Also pending, is a supplemental review of casework conducted by the disgraced analyst—during her early years, ranging from 1994-to-2008.
+Also pending, is a supplemental review of casework conducted by the disgraced analyst—during her early years, beginning in 1994.
 Due to the overwhelming volume of these case examinations, the CBI has incorporated assistance from outsource investigative entities.
 A separate, criminal investigation of Ms. Woods has also been initiated—as CBI management intends to cooperate on that front, with various law enforcement resources.

 In an attempt to validate that the Missy Woods catastrophe is an isolated series of circumstances, the CBI launched comprehensive audits of numerous additional forensic DNA employees.
 In the midst of these frantic internal investigative processes, CBI management discovered separate instances of analyst misconduct—this time, originating out of the Northern Colorado Regional Forensic Laboratory, in Greeley, CO.
 Upon scrutinizing results from this added inquiry, the Weld County Sheriff’s Office terminated yet another DNA analyst.
 That individual was apparently engaging in the manipulation of forensic DNA test results—on a lesser scale, by comparison to Ms. Woods.